cloudxabide/DeepThought/README.md

  Status:  Work in Progress (2025-08-01)
 Purpose:  exploring code assistants and chat clients

+My intent is the learn some process for adopting and utilizing Claude / Claude Code and apply those learnings to on-prem LLM.
+This repo is not a how-to, guide, instructions.
+Instead, it's just some notes and anecdotes.

 Primarily exploring:

 * Perplexity.AI (WebUI and CLI) -- for general web search, etc..